ResearchComputing/Documentation/Gaussian.md

 To set up your shell environment to use G16, load a Gaussian software module
 (e.g. `module load gaussian/16_avx2`).
 Nearly all necessary environment variables are configured for you via the module.
 You do not need to source g16.login or g16.profile.

 However, it is important to specify `GAUSS_SCRDIR` to tell G16 where to put its large scratch files.
-These should always be on one of Summit's *<scratch storage systems (URL here)>* (either /scratch/local [accessed via the SLURM_SCRATCH env variable] or /scratch/summit/$USER.)
+These should always be on one of Summit's [scratch storage systems](https://rc.colorado.edu/support/user-guide/storage.html) (either /scratch/local [accessed via the SLURM_SCRATCH env variable] or /scratch/summit/$USER.)
 If `GAUSS_SCRDIR` is not set, then the scratch files will be created in whatever directory G16 is run from; if this directory is in /projects or /work, then your job's performance will be dramatically reduced.

 ## Running G16